 - Demonstration of proficiency in all technical and professional courses, including satisfactory recitals at the junior and senior levels (for performance majors) and a recital of original compositions (for composition majors)

 The curriculum falls into four main categories: Musicianship, Applied Studies and Ensembles, Major Requirements, and BU Hub Requirements.
-For specific policies and procedures, please refer to the School of Music Undergraduate Handbook.

 Music Theory Sequence and Aural Skills